madjugglers/pattern-book/14_appendix_d_7club2ct.md

 If the two jugglers have different numbers of clubs (for example 444 | 333), then they can switch sides with each other at almost any point by the first juggler throwing two passes in a row.

-There is also a dual passing pattern variation of each of the above, as described in Appendix B.
+There is also a dual passing pattern variation of each of the above, as described earlier.

 **Popcorns**